 As distributed, the website will allow people to register with the website to give themselves access to more information.
 Registrations need to be approved (by you as administrator).
-When the user registers he is sent an email to say that he is waiting approval and you will be sent an email inviting you to approve the user – and giving you a link to follow.
-The link does not work.
-Instead go to the “Users” page in the dashboard, hover over the user and click “Activate” and a mail will be sent to the user inviting him to login.
+When the user registers he is sent an email to say that he is waiting approval and you will be sent an email inviting you to approve the user.
+If the email gives you a link to follow then please note that the link does not work.
+Go to the “Users” page in the dashboard, hover over the user and click “Activate” and a mail will be sent to the user inviting him to login.
 If you have more than one user to activate then you can also do this as a “Bulk Action”.
 You may also wish to change the user’s role: select the user then use the “Change role to …” pulldown and click on “Change”.

 The site has been configured so the new users are created with a role of Author.
 An author is able to post news items – for most members of most clubs this should be fine.
 However you can control options as follows: